[4 MIN READ]

 Vital signs may remain stable for a long time while occult bleeding and infection coexist.
 Also, healthy women can lose up to one liter of blood before any change of vital signs is witnessed, leading to an abrupt turnaround of vital signs with rapid patient deterioration as hemorrhage evolves.
 By the time the combination of hypotension and tachycardia occurs, there has already been substantial blood loss that could represent 25% of total blood volume.
 It would take a very astute practitioner to recognize clinical risk factors and subtle but progressive deterioration.
 Early recognition of symptomatology prior to becoming a full-blown emergency can help to prevent rapid decline.

-This case and its outcome will continues in “Understanding Secondary Postpartum Hemorrhage”; we will also discuss secondary PPH in more detail: etiology, symptoms, treatment, risks, and team debrief.
+This case and its outcome will continue in “Understanding Secondary Postpartum Hemorrhage”; we will also discuss secondary PPH in more detail: etiology, symptoms, treatment, risks, and team debrief.

 - 5 Strategies to Impact Maternal Mortality Rates